jfo/blog/source/drafts/making-sounds.md

 runs indefinitely, on a loop.

-Although I fully intend to delve into the madness and learn how to flash my own hardware and write bare C/C++ for chips someday, that day is not today, so this is very nice.
-We just have to write two methods, flash to the board, and the Arduino will work. :sparkles: Rapid indeed!
+Although I fully intend to delve into the madness and learn how to flash my own hardware and write bare C for chips someday, that day is not today, so this is very nice.
+We just have to write two methods, flash to the board using the IDE, and the Arduino will work. :sparkles: Rapid indeed!
 Here is a simple program:

 ```c
 void setup() {